 All three monotheistic religions have Abraham as their father, and Jerusalem is equally a holy city to all three, so surely there is a deep common heritage on which to build.
 The almost equally difficult problems of South Africa and Northern Ireland have eventually yielded to some sort of imperfect solution.
 The dangers, the hatred, and the apparent insolubility of the problem are all obvious, but let us hope, at least sometimes, that time and demography and human reason will eventually do their work.

-But I am a loyal enough Jew to have a desire for the continuance of the State of Israel in its present form, and, because the numbers on both sides are at present roughly equal, this would surely involve the subjugation, further expulsion and perhaps even execution of those members of the Palestinian population who are unreconciled to Israeli society.
+But I am a loyal enough Jew to have a desire for the continuance of the State of Israel in its present form, and, because the numbers on both sides are at present roughly equal, this would surely involve the subjugation, further expulsion and perhaps even mass-killing of those members of the Palestinian population who are unreconciled to Israeli society.
 This is perhaps an attractive idea, if Israel has the strength and determination, and the necessary indifference to world opinion, to impose it.
-But in moods of rationalistic caution and also in those of sudden love and generosity, I find it hard to believe that this can be right.
+But in moods of rationalistic caution, and also in those of sudden love and generosity, I find it hard to believe that this can be right.
 What vengeance might ensue?
-Might not a non-state actor, maddened by the devastation of the Palestinian people, eventually get hold of a nuclear bomb large and smart enough to destroy Israel and be like a species of suicide-bomber so that they would not fear retaliation nor the destruction of any remaining Palestinians who would be viewed as collaborators anyway for having failed to fight and die?
+Might not a non-state actor, maddened by the devastation of the Palestinian people, eventually get hold of a nuclear bomb large and smart enough to destroy Israel, and be like a species of suicide-bomber so that they would not fear retaliation nor the destruction of any remaining Palestinians who would be viewed as collaborators anyway for having failed to fight and die?

 Therefore, since all possible solutions face insuperable difficulties, I feel I have to say that there is no solution and that we shall just have to wait and see what happens.
 It may be entirely beyond human will to influence.
 As the Greek tragedians knew, human passions are sometimes so overwhelming that progress towards a destructive outcome inevitably follows, however benevolent or malign the motives.